gridscale/terraform-provider-gridscale/website/docs/r/server.html.md

     * `object_uuid` - (Required) The object UUID or id of the network.

+    * `ordering` - (Optional) Defines the ordering of the network interfaces.
+Lower numbers have lower PCI-IDs.
+The default value is 0, that means the ordering will be automatically defined by the gridscale's backend.

     * `bootdevice` - (Optional, Computed) Make this network the boot device.
 This can only be set for one network.

     * `firewall_template_uuid` - (Optional) The UUID of firewall template.